jlheinecke/challenge-9/README.md

   [6.
 Questions](/#questions)<br>

   # Installation<br>
-  Install
+  Follow the instructions

   # Usage<br>
-  Use
+  Everyone should use it

   # License<br>
-  This application is covered by the MIT license.
+  This application is covered by the Mozilla license.

   # Contributing<br>
-  All my friends
+  All my rowdy friends

   # Tests<br>
   None